 High Speed Video Analysis

+Summary of recommendations

+In patients suspected of having PCD, should HSVA be used as a diagnostic tool?

+Based on LOW confidence in the evidence, we recommend:

+High speed video analysis, including ciliary beat frequency and beat pattern analysis, should be used as part of the diagnostic work-up of patients suspected of having PCD (weak recommendation).

+Ciliary beat frequency should not be used without assessment of ciliary beat pattern in diagnosing PCD (strong recommendation).

+To improve diagnostic accuracy of HSVA, CBF/P assessment should be repeated after ALI culture (strong recommendation).

 Explanation of the test

 PCD is related to abnormal ciliary function [33] which can be analysed ex-vivo by assessment of ciliary activity in respiratory epithelium from the nose or bronchus.
 Ciliated cells can be observed immediately after sampling[34–36] and again after a period of culture to differentiate PCD from secondary dyskinesia [37–40].
 A video attached to a microscope records at high speeds (120 to 500 fps), and is replayed slower (30-60fps) to review ciliary beat pattern (CBP) and measure ciliary beat frequency (CBF)[41].
 Most studies have used analysis by expert microscopists, whilst several studies used computer analysis in an attempt to reduce subjectivity/ observer bias.
 High speed video analysis (HSVA) provides a permanent record that can be used for audit, expert advice, or research.